 - Pinch of salt

-- Preheat the oven to 375 degrees F. Line a 6 muffin pan with silicone or paper liners and set aside.
+- Preheat the oven to 375 degrees F. Grease a 12-cup muffin tin and set aside.

-- In a stand up mixer or large mixing bowl, beat all wet ingredients together until fully combined.
+- In a large mixing bowl, beat all wet ingredients together (including the sugar) until fully combined.

-- In a separate small mixing bowl, whisk together the dry ingredients.
-Add the dry ingredients to the banana mixture and stir to combine or until you have a nice smooth batter.
+- Add the dry ingredients to the banana mixture and stir to combine, until you have a nice smooth batter.

 - Let the muffins cool for 10 minutes on a wire rack.

-- Enjoy these muffins served warm, topped with vegan butter or creamy almond butter, next to your favorite mug of morning tea or coffee.
+- Enjoy these muffins served warm, topped with vegan butter or creamy peanut butter, next to your favorite mug of morning tea or coffee.